 Blue Cash Preferred® Card from American Express

 Cardholders will also have the opportunity to earn a lot of cash back.
-You’ll earn 6% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%), 3% cash back at U.S. gas stations and select U.S. department stores, and 1% cash back on all other purchases.
+You’ll earn 6% cash back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1%) and 6% cash back on select U.S. streaming subscriptions, 3% cash back at U.S. gas stations and on transit, and 1% cash back on all other purchases.
 The high-rates rewards for grocery shopping mean that spending just $60 a week at U.S. supermarkets could earn you more than $180 in cash back per year.

 Best for cash back rewards

 If your goal is to pay off a balance or large purchase and earn cash back rewards, then the Discover it® Cash Back may be the best option for you.
-With the second-longest low-interest period on our list, card members will enjoy 14 months of introductory 0% APR on purchases and balance transfers allowing you to pay off balances or large purchases without extra interest costs (then ongoing 14.24% – 25.24% Variable APR).
+With the second-longest low-interest period on our list.

-In addition to the extended low-interest period, cardholders will also enjoy earning 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum each time you activate.
+In addition to the extended low-interest period, cardholders will also enjoy earning 5% cash back at different places each quarter like grocery stores, restaurants, gas stations, select rideshares and online shopping, up to the quarterly maximum when you activate.
 Plus, you’ll earn 1% unlimited cash back automatically on all other purchases.
 What’s even more exciting is that Discover offers a dollar-for-dollar match of all of your cash back earnings at the end of your first year for new cardmembers.

 Anyone wanting to pay off balances with an interest-free credit card while also earning rewards quickly should look into the Discover it® Cash Back as an option.